 The JCPenney logo draws attention with its bright colors.
-The tone indicates discounts, selling essentials, constantly updating the assortment, and a large selection of products.
-The simplicity of the lines creates the feeling of a quick and easy purchase.
+The tone conveys discounts, selling essentials, a constantly updated assortment, and a large selection of products.
+The simplicity of the lines creates a sense of a quick, easy purchase.

 Meaning and History

 The future owner of the department store chain started the business from the bottom.
-After high school, he went to work at the Golden Rule store owned by Thomas Callahan and Guy Johnson.
-In 1902, the young man opened his point of sale and then participated in the foundation of two more.
+After high school, he worked at the Golden Rule store owned by Thomas Callahan and Guy Johnson.
+In 1902, the young man opened his point-of-sale and then helped found two more.
 The young entrepreneur also bought the entire interest of his employers (Callahan and Johnson) when they dissolved their partnership in 1907.

 In 1909, James C. Penney was already working in his own company.
 He moved his headquarters to Salt Lake City, Utah, to be nearer to the railroad and banks.
-In 1912, he had 34 stores in the Rocky Mountain area, and 12 months later, he consolidated all the outlets under one umbrella.
-The mother store was opened in 1904 in Kemmerer, Wyoming, and is still in existence today.
+In 1912, he had 34 stores in the Rocky Mountain region, and 12 months later, he consolidated all the outlets under a single umbrella.
+The mother store was opened in 1904 in Kemmerer, Wyoming, and still exists today.
 During that time, more than one sign above its entrance had been changed, as the department stores had a total of 25 emblems.

 1902 – 1909

 In the early days, a simple store sign served as the logo.
-It had a rectangular shape, extended horizontally.
+It was rectangular and extended horizontally.
 It bears the name (The Golden Rule) and the facility’s location (Kemmerer, Wyoming) in two lines.
 The last two words are at a great distance from each other.
 In both cases, fine fonts are used: serif fonts at the top and chopped fonts at the bottom.
 The text is bordered in black.

 1909 – 1916